InterlaceProject/InterlaceBlockchain/README.md

 ./startRestServer.sh
 ```

-starts the server and allows to get an overview of the restfull interface by opening
+starts the server and allows to get an overview of the restful interface by opening

 http://interlace.chain:3000/explorer